 Standards of Conduct and Prohibitions

 Employees and students, in their affiliation with the university, shall not manufacture, possess, use, deliver, sell or distribute any substance prohibited by the Illinois Cannabis Control Act, the Illinois Controlled Substance Act, or any other State or federal statute, except as authorized by law, consistent with the regulations of the University’s Board of Trustees.
 Further, faculty, staff, and students may not possess or consume alcoholic beverages on university property or at university-sponsored activities except in accordance with the university’s alcohol policy (see use of facilities policies and procedures manual) — which expressly limits consumption of alcoholic beverages to persons 21 years of age or older, who are attending as specific invitees of the President or appropriate Vice President or designee, a function specifically approved by the President or appropriate Vice President or designee, held in a specifically approved designated area.

 Applicable Legal Sanctions

 Employees and students who violate State and/or Federal law may be subject to criminal prosecution.
 A number of Illinois and Federal criminal statutes provide extended definitions of what constitutes illegal possession, use, and distribution of alcohol and drugs.
 Criminal penalties for violations of Illinois statutes include terms of imprisonment for up to sixty (60) years and fines of up to $500,000.
 Equally severe penalties and sanctions may be imposed for violations of Federal statutes.
 Definitions of legal sanctions under Illinois law for the unlawful possession, use, and distribution of illicit drugs and alcohol are included in 720 ILCS Sec.
 570/201 et seq. and 720 ILCS Sec.
 550/1 et seq., copies of which are available for review by students and employees in the University library.

 The abuse or illegal use of alcohol and the illegal use of controlled substances can seriously injure the health of employees and students, adversely impair the performance of their duties and their academic achievements, and endanger the safety and well-being of fellow employees, students, and others.
-Further information about the health risks associated with the use of alcohol and controlled substances is available in the Student Health and Counseling Services Office.
+Further information about the health risks associated with the use of alcohol and controlled substances is available in Student Health Services and Student Counseling Services offices.

 Counseling and Support Services